QuickSpot/walter-documentation/faq/modem-update.md

 > [!WARNING]
 > The upgrade **resets hardware configurations** such as UART speed and wake source settings.
 Ensure that you follow > the instructions below to preserve or restore these settings.

+> [!note]
+> The update can take a long time.
+Depending on the network connection it can take between 10 and 30 minutes
+> to complete, please do not power-cycle the modem.

 Follow these steps to perform the FOTA upgrade:
 1. **Avoid a power cut** during the upgrade process (the modem can recover from it, but uninterrupted power is recommended).
 2. **Create a factory restore point**: